DEFRA/ivory-front-office/README.md

 Any build output should write to `server/public/build`.
 This path is in the `.gitignore` and is therefore not checked into source control.

-## Routes
+## Routes and flow

 Incoming requests are handled by the server via routes.
 Each route describes an HTTP endpoint with a path, method, and other properties.
+The configuration for these routes can be found in `server/flow.yml`

-Routes are found within their relevant feature/module in the `server/modules` directory and loaded using the `server/plugins/router.js` plugin.
+The handlers for these routes are found within their relevant feature/module in the `server/modules` directory and loaded using the `server/plugins/flow.js` plugin.

+See the [defra-hapi-route-flow](https://github.com/DEFRA/defra-hapi-route-flow) module/plugin, for more information

+### Resources

 There are lots of [route options](http://hapijs.com/api#route-options), here's the documentation on [hapi routes](http://hapijs.com/tutorials/routing)